Skip to main content

 • The ios folder is the folder that will contain our iOS code.

-• The spec folder is the folder that will contain the Codegen's specification file.
+• The specs folder is the folder that will contain the Codegen's specification file.

 1. Define Specification for Codegen